abaleato/Quicklens-with-fixes/README.md

-This repository is a copy of D.Hanson's [Quicklens code](https://github.com/dhanson/quicklens) after correcting the two critical bugs listed below:
+This repository is a copy of D.Hanson's [Quicklens code](https://github.com/dhanson/quicklens) after correcting the two items listed below:

 # Fixed bugs
 ### 1) Spherical harmonic transforms for fields with non-zero spin